Soundux/Soundux/README.md

 ```

 ### Install
-Installation is currently not possible but will be available in the future.
+Automated Installation is currently not available but will be available in the future.
 (You may look into my [arch package](https://github.com/D3S0X/soundboard-git) and figure it out for your distro)

 # License
 The code is licensed under [GPLv3](LICENSE)